 Treatment for childhood cancer varies greatly by cancer type.
 Treatment generally includes surgery – to remove a tumour or affected lymph glands – chemotherapy and radiotherapy.
 Some newer protocols also include bone marrow transplant and immunotherapy.
-Treatment usually involves chemotherapy, surgery and/or radiotherapy.
-Some also undergo bone marrow transplant and immunotherapy treatment.
-Blood and platelet transfusions are common.
-Most children have a Broviac or Hickman line inserted into their chest and about half also need feeding tubes into their nose or stomach to stem weight loss.
+Some children also undergo bone marrow transplant and immunotherapy treatment.
+Blood and platelet transfusions are also common.
+Most children have a Broviac or Hickman line inserted into their chest and about half also need feeding tubes inserted in their nose or stomach to prevent weight loss.

 If there is no treatment available in Ireland for your child’s cancer there may be a clinical trial open abroad.
-If you travel to USA or outside the European Union, treatment will be very expensive.
-To see available clinical trials in USA go to http://www.cancer.gov/clinicaltrials
+If you travel to the USA or outside the European Union, treatment will be very expensive.
+To see available clinical trials in USA go to: http://www.cancer.gov/clinicaltrials

 When your child is diagnosed with cancer you may wish to help them by seeking complementary therapies or alternatives to medical treatment.
 Some complementary therapies can be used without harm, such as aromatherapy and reflexology.
 However other therapies and special diets should be used with caution.
 If your child is receiving chemotherapy or other medical treatment from the hospital these may react with alternative treatments and cause significant harm to your child.
 You should consult with your child’s medical team before commencing any alternative therapy.